Top 12 PPC Competitor Research Tools for Google Ads (2026) | Boost ROI

 PPC competitor analysis is basically the process of studying what your competitors are doing with their paid ads.
 But it goes deeper than just looking at their ads.
 You're trying to understand:

-• Which keyword opportunities they're winning on (that you might be missing)
+• Which PPC keyword research they're winning on (that you might be missing)

 • Their messaging and offers (what's resonating with your shared audience)